PostHog/posthog.com/contents/blog/clickhouse-vs-snowflake.md

 More importantly, Snowflake’s middle layer – virtual warehouses – can be scaled easily, coming in T-shirt sizes (S/M/L/XL).
 Snowflake makes it easy to add parallel nodes or re-size existing nodes, made possible by Snowflake's virtualized architecture.

 ClickHouse utilizes Shared-Nothing Architecture by default (which is why we chose it originally!).
 We wanted something that was going to be fast and reliable.
 ClickHouse is a great fit for this.
-The great part here is...ClickHouse also supports Shared-Disk Architecture!
+The great part here is...ClickHouse also [supports Shared-Disk Architecture](https://clickhouse.com/docs/en/faq/operations/deploy-separate-storage-and-compute/)!
 This is useful if you want to scale disk and compute separately, something we are very excited about for the future of PostHog.
 You literally can have the best of both worlds depending on your use case and tune it to fit.
+You can do this by leveraging Zero Copy Replication and [S3/GCS Backed MergeTrees](https://clickhouse.com/docs/en/guides/sre/s3-multi-region)... or even HDFS if that is your thing!

 ### Differences in query optimization & speed